sercandenoglu/ExerciseWithPython/README.md

-# SomeProjectWithPython
+# ExercisetWithPython
-A few basic project for exercise
+Simple exercises in Python for beginners